 A cure for the cyber insomniac

-If you’re facing issues putting your Mac into the sleep mode, it’s likely you have some items interfering with the sleep procedure.
+If you’re facing issues putting your Mac into sleep mode, you likely have some items interfering with the sleep procedure.
 There are a few things you can do to find those interfering items.
 Once found, you can have those items removed or stopped from running on your Mac.

 These items could be anything on your machine.
 It could be a print job stuck in the queue, a Bluetooth device constantly trying to wake up your machine, or a misconfigured file.

-Regardless, there are methods to overcome the issue and put your Mac into the sleep mode successfully.
+Regardless, there are methods to overcome the issue and put your Mac into sleep mode successfully.

 Check The Energy Settings On Your Mac

-Energy settings pane is what allows you to create schedules as to when and when not your Mac can go into the sleep mode.
-You might want to check these settings and verify that there’s no option preventing your machine from going into sleep.
+The energy settings pane is what allows you to create schedules as to when and when not your Mac can go into sleep mode.
+You might want to check these settings and verify that there’s no option preventing your machine from going to sleep.